gplepage/vegas/doc/source/compiled_integrands.rst

     def ridge(x):
         return _mridge(mx.array(x))

+These integrands run 20 times faster than  the
+:ref:`original (vectorized) batch integrand<faster_integrands>`
-These integrands run 20 times faster than  the original (vectorized) batch integrand (1 sec versus 20 sec using the built-in GPU on a 2024 laptop).
+(1 sec versus 20 sec using the built-in GPU on a 2024 laptop).
 The speedup is substantial because this integrand is quite costly to evaluate; the original batch integrand is just as fast as the GPU versions when ``N=1`` (instead of ``N=1000``).